 I have a Buddha statue near my fave lounge spot.
-A friend commented on it position and I explained I like to think he loves it cause this is where we meditate.
+A friend commented on its position, and I explained I like to think he loves it cause this is where we meditate.
 When not being assaulted by the cats or the smell of coffee in the morning.

 It got me thinking about the placement of religious statues.
 I had a friend who had a beautiful Buddha in her bathroom.
 I was secretly a bit horrified.
-But let’s be honest lots of people put Buddha everywhere as a decorator item.
-It was very in for a while.
+But let’s be honest, lots of people put Buddha everywhere as a decorator item.
+It was very ‘in’ for a while.
 Maybe I just thought we were exempt because my partner had been a member of a Buddhist order and obtained the statue then.
-I think I had a slight case of “the holier than thou”‘s.
+I think I had a slight case of “the holier than thou”.

 So, should I use religious icons in decorating?